 Conclusion

-In conclusion, founder teams define a startups ability to succeed and to what extent.
-Investors place tremendous import on teams, and make investment decisions based on them.
-It, therefore, makes incredible sense for founders to think very long and hard whom they are metaphorically getting into bed with.
+In conclusion, founder teams define a startup’s ability to succeed and to what extent.
+Investors place tremendous importance on teams and make investment decisions based on them.
+It, therefore, makes incredible sense for founders to think very long and hard about whom they are metaphorically getting into bed with.

 Attending co-founder dating to find your startup team fundamentally is illogical as you have no history of working together.
 When the pressure piles on, people’s characters have a habit of changing.
 Without having weathered through this in some shape or form before, it is highly likely the company will fracture and lead to a blow-up.